 - 1 tsp Mixed Spice

-- Pre-heat your oven to 180°c (or 160°c for a fan assisted oven or Gas Mark 4) and grease a baking tray with a little butter.
+- Pre-heat your oven to 180°c (or 160°c for a fan assisted oven or Gas Mark 4) and grease a 20cm by 28cm baking tray with a little butter.
+Set aside.

 - Spoon the currant mixture evenly onto the pastry on the baking tray, leaving a small gap around the edges.
 Wet the edges with a little water.
 Place the other sheet of pastry on top of the currants and gently press the edges together with your fingers, before finishing with a fork.

 - Brush the top pastry with a little milk or beaten egg, before pricking a few holes on the top of the pastry

-- Bake for 25-30 minutes until a light golden brown.
-Remove from the oven and sprinkle a little sugar on top.
+- Bake for 25-30 minutes until a light golden brown colour.

 What do you know it as; Fruit Slice or Fly Cemetery?